-Podcast 🎧: Risks and opportunities in voting on the internet
+Podcast 🎧 and blog: Risks and opportunities in voting on the internet

 When it comes to political participation, elections represent something that most countries have in common, but that differentiates them between each other at the same time.
 All democratic nations set rounds of voting to renew people’s representatives in national assemblies; however, almost all nations vary in the ways elections are carried out.

 From registration to counting and publishing of the results, there are many opportunities to implement electronic means to facilitate and streamline the process of voting.
 But moving parts of this process to the cyberworld, of course, carries related risks.

 Two experts in cyber security and electronic voting, Liisa Past and Epp Maaten, delve deep into the challenges and breakthroughs of making digital solutions common practice in elections.